lse-ds105/ds105a-project-turkey-duck-and-fish/docs/index.md

 ## Team members:
 -chaoyang Feng oche32 | Bsc in Politics and Data sciecne
 -kylin Gao gaoonline | BSc in Economics
--Anka Uysal Anka Uysal| BA/BSC in general courses
+-Anka Uysal Anka Uysal| BA/BSC in General Course

 This is my first website!
 It is very simple, but I'm proud of it.